Performance art: Main artists

 Jonas also worked with choreographers Yvonne Rainer and Steve Paxton.

 Yoko Ono was part of the avant-garde movement of the 1960s.
 She was part of the Fluxus movement.
 She is known for her performance art pieces in the late 1960s, works such as Cut Piece, where visitors could intervene in her body until she was left naked.
 One of her best known pieces is Wall piece for orchestra (1962).

 Joseph Beuys was a German Fluxus, happening, performance artist, painter, sculptor, medallist and installation artist.
 In 1962 his actions alongside the Fluxus neodadaist movement started, group in which he ended up becoming the most important member.
 His most relevant achievement was his socialization of art, making it more accessible for every kind of public.
 In How to Explain Pictures to a Dead Hare (1965) he covered his face with honey and gold leaf and explained his work to a dead hare that lay in his arms.
 In this work he linked spacial and sculptural, linguistic and sonorous factors to the artist's figure, to his bodily gesture, to the conscience of a communicator whose receptor is an animal.
 Beuys acted as a shaman with healing and saving powers toward the society that he considered dead.
 In 1974 he carried out the performance I Like America and America Likes Me where Beuys, a coyote and materials such as paper, felt and thatch constituted the vehicle for its creation.
 He lived with the coyote for three days.
 He piled United States newspapers, a symbol of capitalism.
 With time, the tolerance between Beuys and the coyote grew and he ended up hugging the animal.
 Beuys repeats many elements used in other works.
-Objects that differ form Duchamp's ready-mades, not for their poor and ephemerality, but because they are part of Beuys's own life, who placed them after living with them and leaving his mark on them.
+Objects that differ from Duchamp's ready-mades, not for their poor and ephemerality, but because they are part of Beuys's own life, who placed them after living with them and leaving his mark on them.
 Many have an autobiographical meaning, like the honey or the grease used by the tartars who saved in World War Two.
 In 1970 he made his Felt Suit.
 Also in 1970, Beuys taught sculpture in the Kunstakademie Düsseldorf.
 In 1979, the Solomon R. Guggenheim Museum of New York City exhibited a retrospective of his work from the 1940s to 1970.